 - Interest rate and how it is calculated

 - The amount of application or origination fees (upfront fees or repayment fees)

 - When payments are required (interest and principal)

 If you feel you need additional loan money,

 please go to:

 Here are a couple of good links:

-U.S. Department of Education: Student Aid on the Web
+U.S. Department of Education: Federal Student Aid

 To check the current interest rates according to the Wall Street Journal, click here: